AASM (Ask A Salon Manager) posts are Q&A posts. To submit your question, email me.

 If you’re a renter, then you’re a commercial tenant operating your own independent business.
 In that arrangement, the salon owner functions as your landlord and generally cannot dictate how you conduct your business or with whom.
 Unless the client poses a risk to other people within the building or behaves in a significantly disruptive way, a landlord doesn’t have a say in who you service.

-when does a salon owner cross the line from “right to refuse service” to “civil rights violation?”
+When does a salon owner cross the line from “right to refuse service” to “civil rights violation?”

-Whenever a client gets turned away based on their race, color, religion, national origin, disability—and in many jurisdictions now (and hopefully soon on a federal level with the recently proposed Full Equality Act of 2015)—sexual orientation and gender identity.
+Whenever a client gets turned away based on their race, color, religion, national origin, disability—and in many jurisdictions now (hopefully soon on a federal level with the recently proposed Full Equality Act of 2015)—sexual orientation and gender identity.
 The Federal Civil Rights Act of 1964 is a federal law, which means all US states must comply.
 It prohibits discrimination by privately owned “places of public accommodation.”

 Generally, business owners do not like to turn away customers.
 Money is money, regardless of whose wallet it comes from, but in salons you often see refusal of service for one of the following reasons:

-- Ineligible for Services: Any client who presents a disorder or condition that makes them ineligible for services legally must be dismissed.
+- Ineligible for Services: Any client who presents with a disorder or condition that makes them ineligible for services legally must be dismissed.
 Responsible salon owners will never allow their employees to operate outside of their scope of practice.

-So, there you have it.
 Have you ever had to dismiss a client?
 Tell us below in the comments!